 The Harbour Bridge Climb

 The Sydney Harbour Bridge (affectionately known as the ‘coat-hanger’) is a magnificent and enduring icon of Australia.
-It has even featured in Hollywood movies such as Independence Day.
-Although many travellers are happy to sit back and admire its grand steel arch and study concrete and granite pylons from a safe viewing distance on the Circular Quay foreshore, why not take part in the Harbour Bridge Climb.
+It has even been featured in Hollywood movies such as Independence Day.
+Although many travellers are happy to sit back and admire its grand steel arch and study its massive concrete and granite pylons from a safe viewing distance on the Circular Quay foreshore, why not take part in the Harbour Bridge Climb.
 As you begin your climb you will not only appreciate the sacrifice of those who gave their lives while building this mighty structure, you will be rewarded with the spectacular panoramic views at the top.

 Bars and Restaurants